-Have you seen classes, where everyone was running around and the teacher had no control over the students — or where the classroom was completely silent, the students were staring into space, either totally bored or too nervous to talk?
+Have you seen classes where everyone was running around and the teacher had no control over the students — or where the classroom was completely silent and the students were staring into space, either totally bored or too nervous to talk?

-On the other hand, there are classes where everyone’s smiling and laughing and the classroom is full of energy and excitement.
+These classes contrast sharply with ones where everyone’s smiling and laughing and the classroom is full of energy and excitement.

 Creating good classroom culture is imperative to fostering a class that’s bubbling, interested, and respectful.